 Cramp Bark's job is to relax muscles.
 He knew what was happening in the body and what the herb would do.
 (Source)

-Nowhere will you find on a list of cramp bark uses, “Use when someone is choking”, but by knowing the action of the herb on the body, you can make very informed decisions about which herbs will work in what circumstances.
-Dr. Jones’s knowledge of the body and the herb’s action helped his daughter.
+Nowhere on a list of cramp bark uses will you find "Use when someone is choking," but knowing the herb's action on the body can help you make very informed decisions about which herbs will work in what circumstances.
+Dr. Jones's knowledge of the body and the herb's action helped his daughter.

 Understanding this principle means you don't have to memorize lists of uses for herbs.

-For me, the best way to learn about herb medicine is by growing herbs.
+For me, the best way to learn about herbal medicine is by growing herbs.
 Each herb has its own personality.
-It grows a specific way and likes a certain amount of sunlight and water.
+It grows in a specific way and likes a certain amount of sunlight and water.
 By tending to these plants, you learn much more about them.

 Because you've been so close to the plant for so long, it helps assimilate the information and how to use it.